-Right-clicking on the results table row allows display of logs by current Transaction ID or Originating Transaction ID:
+Right-clicking on the results table row allows the display of logs by current Transaction ID or Originating Transaction ID:

 When one of these options is selected, the data will display in a separate Logs panel:

 Let’s return to the left part of the settings and result panel, named “Debug Configuration” (described above).
-When debug is completed, the Debug Results table displays all results that have been produced for the current stage.
+When debugging is completed, the Debug Results table displays all results that have been produced for the current stage.

 The following information is available: